igor-almeida-github/three-axis-vibration-spectrum-analyzer/README.md

 # Three-axis-vibration-spectrum-analyzer-project
-> This project is a low cost three axis vibration spectrum analyzer that allows for remote and real time acquisition of the vibration data.
+> This project is a low cost three axis vibration spectrum analyzer that allows for remote and real time acquisition of vibration data.
 The embedded hardware has a MEMS accelerometer and a Microchip PIC.
 The desktop app is being developed in Python and uses MySQL database to store information about data vibration patterns acquired.

 ## Hardware